Saibot393/LocknKey/README.md

 - Pick pocket formula to add to the world pick pocketing formula
 - Override Pick pocket lock formula to verride world pick pocket formula
 - Replacement items[Items only]: to set items that get consumed instead of this item when a roll fails
+- Custom loot formula[Tokens only]: to set a custom formula to pick pocket this token
-- Pick pocket DC[Tokens only]: to set the DC of pick pocket checks against this token
+- Pick pocket DC: to set the DC of pick pocket checks against this token (or modifier of such for this item)

 ### Compatibility: